-Festivals, exhibitions and workshops to support creative communities to develop and be inspired.
-We hold a month-long digital festival to explore different ways of engaging with artists around specific human rights issues.
+Festivals, exhibitions, panels and workshops to support creative communities to develop and be inspired.

 Venice Biennale 2019 as part of the ARTIVISM pavilion